1saswata/go-mentorship/README.md

 ## Current Status

 * **Current Week:** 5
-* **Current Task:** The SQL Store - Refactor store.go to use the database instead of a map and mutex.
+* **Current Task:** Update and Delete - Implement endpoints to update a task's status and to delete a task entirely.